MSLacerda/DarkDay/README.md

 ## Installing

-**First**, clone the project.
+**First**, clone the project:

 >git clone https://github.com/MSLacerda/DarkDay

-Open your prefer IDE open a existing project, navigate to projet folder and open builde.gradle.
+Open your prefer IDE open a existing project, navigate to _DarkDay_ project folder and open builde.gradle.

 To run, you need to configure:
 In the IntelliJ IDEA: